philmish/automation/README.md

 Different combinations of VMs created with the provided terraform modules can be found in the `stacks` subdirectory of the terraform directory at the root of this repository.

 Each of these stacks assumes you crate a `secrets.auto.tfvars` file in it, which will not be tracked by git, containing all the specific definitions for your local setup.

+## Setup and Configuration of Resources

+For setting up and configuring resources like virtual machines or containers `Ansible` is used.

+Each stack definition in the `terraform/stacks` directory creates an `Ansible` inventory at the root of this repository, which can then be used for running different playbooks against all or a subset of the created resources.